SobiaDeveloper/Portfolio-Projects/Cyclistic-CaseStudy/Project-Description.md

 ## Analyze
 ● How should you organize your data to perform analysis on it?<br>
-First, all the different excel sheets ate populated in sql single table, all the column names are define according to their work.
+First, all the different Excel sheets ate populated in sql single table, all the column names are defined according to their work.

 ● Has your data been properly formatted?<br>
-Yes, data has been properly formatted.
+Yes, the data has been properly formatted.

 ● What surprises did you discover in the data?<br>
  Discovered a notable insight during our analysis: despite casual riders having significantly longer average ride durations, the number of rides taken by members far exceeds those taken by casual users.
 This discovery underscores the importance of data visualization in revealing such insights, as they are not readily apparent through data scrutiny alone.